mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 PlugSurfing has currently no roaming in Poland.

 There are Tesla superchargers in Poland, but they're not close to the Lithuania borders.
-The closest one is a two stall in Warsaw, but it's located in a 5th level underground parking garage with tight space.
+The closest one is a two stall in Warsaw, but it's located in a -5th level in an underground parking garage with tight space behind a boon, so I avoided this one.
 Luckily there is a new one in Radom;
-there are additional superchargers planned in 2020, namely in Ostrow Mazowiecka.
+also there are additional superchargers planned in 2020, namely in Ostrow Mazowiecka.
-The Radom supercharger is a lifesaver, and the highway from Warsaw to Krakow is brand new, definitely a good route to take.
+The Radom supercharger is a huge lifesaver and the highway from Augustow to Warsaw to Krakow is brand new, I definitely recommend you to take this route.
+Avoid the "Warsaw - Czestochowa - Katowice" route - the concrete blocks forming the road are totally destroyed, I was surprised that my wheels did not fell off.

 The [Orlen Charge](https://orlencharge.orlen.pl/#/portal/locations) is a free network of CCS, Type 2 and CHAdeMO chargers placed on Orlen gas pumps which comes handy